 So this was a 16% example, so why did I mention 18% return earlier?
 Well, since the beginning, I’m only talking about the portal because that’s the topic.
 But it’s important to note that the card choice matters too (but that’s a topic for another post).

-In short, with variable-value points, you can easily get even more value and more return on your spend.
+In short, with points of the more valuable type, you can easily get even more value and more return on your spend.
 A higher discount on your purchases in other words.

-Like me, many of you have taken advantage of the insane Marriott Bonvoy Card deal (and if not, it’s still available) and have read how you can maximize it for 8 free hotel nights in specific hotels with the welcome bonus alone (or 17 nights if your spouse or travel buddy also gets a card).
+Like me, many of you have taken advantage of the insane Marriott Bonvoy American Express Card deal (and if not, it’s still a good offer) and have read how you can maximize it for 8 free hotel nights in specific hotels with the welcome bonus alone (or 17 nights if your spouse or travel buddy also gets a card).

 By using those points right, using that credit card is very lucrative: with that same $1,000 Lenovo purchase through the Aeroplan eStore, in addition to the 10,000 Bonus Aeroplan points I would get 2,000 Marriott Bonvoy points on my credit card.
 That is one-third of a free night when maximizing them, so if an average hotel costs $100, that’s worth $33.

 Instead of the basic 1% card rewards many people are content with that I used conservatively for the 16% return calculation, that $33 worth of Marriott Points and the $150 worth of Aeroplan points mean my total return would be over 18%.